birdglove2/guildfi-assignment/README.md

 - The app could be deploy in any cloud provider.
 I implemented `logger` which will write the logs in to `log` folder inside each service.
 So we could grab the file from the cloud provider and debug as it increases in complexity.
 - In the future, I expect that there will be more transaction type where users are not only transfer token but do something else as well.
 The transaction service is designed to be able to keep track of many `TransactionMethod` and `AccountType`.
   In addition, for full accounting system, we could implement a balance sheet for tracebilty as well.
+- As the number of user increases, we can implement caching for other services, proxy and load balancing.